polimi-mt-acg/USA-airlines-statistics-1994-2008/reports/README.md

 5. Also provide an additional data analysis defined by your group.

-The above linked reports are a graphical synthesized version of python notebooks present in the [../notebooks](../notebooks) folder.

 ---

-For further details about the analytics and the date, please refer to the [repository main page](../).
+For further details about the analytics and the date, please refer to the repository main page.